dealancer/carbon-cli/README.md

 # Project Carbon CLI

 Project Carbon CLI is an experimental AI coding CLI agent to be used with GitHub.
-It is supposed to by called by GitHub Actions.
+It is supposed to be called by GitHub Actions.

 ## Commands